futuregrid/manual/_sources/mooc.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This series of screencasts will walk you through the various ways on how you can use OpenStack on FutureGrid:
+This series of screencasts will walk you through the various ways on how you can use OpenStack on FutureGrid.
+This includes the following:

+* using openstack client command line tools to
+  * start, stop, assign ips, and query virtual machines
+  * list images and flavors
+  * to create security groups for login
+  * to log in to your virtual machine while using a key
+* using the openstack horizon interface

 .. list-table::
    :widths: 15 5 15 65